joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Code quality is starting to use automated tests for the IaC code, not just any application code.

+* IaC proponents develop and describe cross-functional areas, such as Cost (reduction), Speed (execution), and Risk (mitigation).

 <b>Examples:</b>

 * There are at least a few projects where a developer can commit a line of code, and the code flows into production, by using continuous integration, continuous delivery, and optionally capabilities for feature flags, throttle releases (blue/green, go/no, canary releases, etc.).